filterpaper/qmk_userspace/readme.md

     else if (!mod_tapped) { set_oneshot_mods((keycode >> 8) & 0x1F); }
 }
 ```

+## Combo helper macros
+The [QMK combo](https://docs.qmk.fm/#/feature_combo?id=combos) header file `combos.h` is modified from [Germ's helper macros](http://combos.gboards.ca/) to help simplify addition of combo shortcuts.
+New combos can be appended to `combos.def` and the wrapper macros in `combos.h` will read that file to create the appropriate arrays and codes.

 # Build Commands
 QMK will read "keyboard" and "keymap" values from the JSON file to build the firmware: